Rifle coaching takes place every Monday evening from 7 pm to 9 pm with our fully qualified coaching staff.

 To get started, the following should take place:

-- Attend the club on a Monday (coaching) night from 7pm - ask for Chris Trousdale, Tony Eddon, Steve Baker or Mike Rowe.
+- Attend the club on a Monday (coaching) night from 7pm - ask for Chris Trousdale, Tony Eddon or Steve Baker.
 Please note that on this initial visit you won't be able to shoot - this is a condition of our Home Office licence - but we will show you the ranges, facilities, talk about the disciplines we offer and go through the next steps.

 - Complete application forms for shooting membership - available from the Bar or Range.
 As part of the forms we will ask you to complete a declaration that you are not prohibited under Section 21 of the Firearms act 1968 from having firearms or ammunition in your possession.
 If you have any questions, concerns or want more information about the details required then please let us know.